-The footage was released without Raza’s permission after some of schoolmates came across it.
+The footage was released without Raza’s permission after some of his schoolmates came across it.

 Raza’s parent’s filed a $160,000 lawsuit against the parent of the pupils who leaked this footage stating that it caused their son tremendous and unnecessary damage and stress.
 According to Mashable the Raza family settled outside of court but it wasn’t even enough to cover their legal fees.

 The story does have a happy ending though.
-Raza went on to graduate from his sneior year at highschool and graduated from Law School.
+Raza went on to graduate from senior year at high school and graduated from Law School.